FrendsPlatform/Frends.Sql/README.md

 Restore dependencies

-`nuget restore frends.sql`
+`dotnet restore`

 Rebuild the project

+`dotnet build`

+Run Tests
 To run the tests you will need an SQL server.
-You can set the database connection string in test project [app.config](Frends.Sql.Tests/App.config) file
+You can set the database connection string in test project [appsettings.json](Frends.Sql.Tests/appsettings.json) file

-Run Tests with nunit3.
-Tests can be found under

-`Frends.Sql.Tests\bin\Release\Frends.Sql.Tests.dll`
+`dotnet test Frends.Sql.Tests`

 Create a nuget package

-`nuget pack nuspec/Frends.Sql.nuspec`
+`dotnet pack Frends.Sql`

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.